-The use of fixed cost in production process also affects the capital structure.
-The high operating leverage; use of higher proportion of fixed cost in the total cost over a period of time; can magnify the variability in future earnings.
-There is negative relation between operating leverage and debt level in capital structure.
+The use of fixed cost in the production process also affects the capital structure.
+The high operating leverage; use of a higher proportion of fixed cost in the total cost over a period of time; can magnify the variability in future earnings.
+There is a negative relation between operating leverage and debt level in the capital structure.
 Higher the operating leverage, the greater the chance of business failure and the greater will be the weight of bankruptcy costs on enterprise financing decisions.

 d) Stability In Cash Flow:

 The firm’s cash flow stability also affects its capital structure.
-If firm’s cash flows are relatively stable, then it may find no difficulties in meeting its fixed charge obligation.
-As a result, the firm may attempt to take the benefits by using leverage to some extent.
+If a firm’s cash flows are relatively stable, then it may find no difficulties in meeting its fixed charge obligation.
+As a result, the firm may attempt to take benefits by using leverage to some extent.

 e) Nature Of Industry:

 The capital structure of a firm also depends on the nature of the industry in which it operates.
 If there were no barriers in the industry for the entry of new competing firms, the profit margin of existing firms in the industry would be adversely affected.
 As a result, the firm may find a riskier to use fixed charge bearing securities.